ioBroker/ioBroker.javascript/docs/de/blockly.md

 Universal write block that can do the same as ["Update state"](#update-state) and ["Control state"](#control-state) together.

-But in compare with them you can define Object ID and delay with other blocks to make your script more universal.
+But in compare with them, you can define Object ID and delay with other blocks to make your script more universal.

 ### Create state
 ![Create state](img/system_create_en.png)